aces/apptainer-squashfs-support/doc_examples/hcp_1200_README.txt

 4) Can I access more subjects instead of just 20 at a time?

 Of course.
-Add more --overlay options to the singularity command.
+Add more --overlay options to the apptainer command.
 All subjects will appear under /HCP_1200_data.

 To get the first 40 subjects:

-  singularity shell \
+  apptainer shell \
     --overlay hcp1200-00-100206-103414.squashfs \
     --overlay hcp1200-01-103515-108020.squashfs \
-    sing_squashfs.simg
+    apptainer_squashfs.sif

 To get them all, using bash magic:

-  singularity shell $(ls -1 | grep 'hcp1200.*squashfs' | sed -e 's/^/--overlay /') sing_squashfs.simg
+  apptainer shell $(ls -1 | grep 'hcp1200.*squashfs' | sed -e 's/^/--overlay /') apptainer_squashfs.sif

 5) I see all these annoying WARNING messages...

-Use the '-s' option (silent) of singularity:
+Use the '-s' option (silent) of apptainer:

-  singularity -s shell --overlay ...
+  apptainer -s shell --overlay ...

 6) What if I want to run an analysis program on these files, instead of just browsing them with a shell?

-Either start your program from that shell, or use the singularity 'exec' command instead.
-Also remember that you can use any singularity container, including the ones with your favorite programs in them.
+Either start your program from that shell, or use the apptainer 'exec' command instead.
+Also remember that you can use any apptainer container, including the ones with your favorite programs in them.

   # To run the 'ls -l' command on a subject, without entering
   # the container interactively with a shell:
-  singularity exec --overlay hcp1200-00-100206-103414.squashfs sing_squashfs.simg /bin/ls -l /HCP_1200_data/100408
+  apptainer exec --overlay hcp1200-00-100206-103414.squashfs apptainer_squashfs.sif /bin/ls -l /HCP_1200_data/100408

 7) Isn't this all slower than just having the files directly on Beluga?

 Nope, it's the other way around.
 Once mounted, these SquashFS filesystems are much, much faster than having the plain files around.
-Within singularity, you can do a 'ls' of all 16 million files in about 3 minutes;
+Within apptainer, you can do a 'ls' of all 16 million files in about 3 minutes;
 the same test on Beluga would probably take hours.

 Also, as you can see, the entire dataset fits in a small number of files,